 People involved at ZSL

 ZSL has been actively working in BIOT for more than 10 years and our efforts there are collaborative across our departments.
 In the Marine and Freshwater Conservation Department Heather Koldewey manages ZSL's work in the BIOT marine reserve with Rachel Jones as Project Manager of the Bertarelli Programme in Marine Science.
 Matthew Gollock has been involved with pelagic fish studies over many years and co-ordination has come from Kirsty Richards.

 In the Institute of Zoology there are several researchers working on aspects of BIOT science:

-David Curnick is a PhD researcher at ZSL and University College London investigating the role of large marine protected areas as a conservation strategy for pelagic tunas and sharks.
+- David Curnick is investigating the role of large marine protected areas as a conservation strategy for pelagic tunas and sharks.

 Partners and sponsors

-Kindly funded by: PEW Charitable Trusts; Darwin Initiative - Overseas Territories Challenge Fund; PEW Environment Group; Defra; FCO; Waterloo Foundation; Blue Marine Foundation; Bertarelli Foundation; University College London; Rufford Small Grants Foundation.
+Previous work in BIOT has been funded by: PEW Charitable Trusts; Darwin Initiative - Overseas Territories Challenge Fund; PEW Environment Group; Defra; FCO; Waterloo Foundation; Blue Marine Foundation;; University College London; Rufford Small Grants Foundation.